getify/You-Dont-Know-JS/scope & closures/ch5.md

 After we execute `foo()`, we assign the value it returned (our inner `bar()` function) to a variable called `baz`, and then we actually invoke `baz()`, which of course is invoking our inner function `bar()`, just by a different identifier reference.

 `bar()` is executed, for sure.
-But in this case, it's executed *outside* of his declared lexical scope.
+But in this case, it's executed *outside* of its declared lexical scope.

 After `foo()` executed, normally we would expect that the entirety of the inner scope of `foo()` would go away, because we know that the *Engine* employs a *Garbage Collector* that comes along and frees up memory once it's no longer in use.
 Since it would appear that the contents of `foo()` are no longer in use, it would seem natural that they should be considered *gone*.

 But the "magic" of closures does not let this happen.
-Because the inner function `bar()` has, by virtue of where he was declared, a lexical scope closure over that inner scope of `foo()`, that inner scope is in fact *still* "in use"... **by the function `bar()`**.
+Because the inner function `bar()` has, by virtue of where it was declared, a lexical scope closure over that inner scope of `foo()`, that inner scope is in fact *still* "in use"... **by the function `bar()`**.
 The scope doesn't go away.

 **`bar()` still has a reference to that scope, and that reference is called closure.**

-So, a few microseconds later, when the variable `baz` is invoked, being just another reference to the inner function we initially labeled `bar`, this inner function executes, and duly has *access* to his normal lexical scope, so he can access the variable `a` just as we'd seen before.
+So, a few microseconds later, when the variable `baz` is invoked, being just another reference to the inner function we initially labeled `bar`, this inner function executes, and duly has *access* to its normal lexical scope, so it can access the variable `a` just as we'd seen before.

-But the inner function is being invoked well outside of his lexical scope.
-The "magic" that allows him to maintain a reference to access his lexical scope even though he's no longer *acting inside* that scope is... you guessed it: **closure**.
+But the inner function is being invoked well outside of its lexical scope.
+The "magic" that allows him to maintain a reference to access its lexical scope even though it's no longer *acting inside* that scope is... you guessed it: **closure**.

 Of course, any of the various ways that functions can be *passed around* as values, and indeed invoked in other locations, are all examples of observing/exercising closure.